nikp06/icyAI/README.md

 I made use of a genetic algorithm called NEAT.
 NEAT evolves neural network topologies through neuroevolution.
 It is a known method from the domain of reinforcement learning.
 The concept is further explained in the video.
 You can also read the initial [NEAT paper](http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf) or browse through the [NEAT documentation](https://neat-python.readthedocs.io/en/latest/neat_overview.html).
 This repository contains all files needed to train the AI for yourself.
+You can also let the trained AI play or compete against it in custom made modes of the game.

 ![AI during training](media/training.gif)